 - Kubernetes audit log, including the recording of interactive commands executed via

-- The same workflows and ease of that they get with familiar
+- The same workflows and ease of use that devs get with familiar

-- Ability to run in "agentless" mode, i.e. most of Teleport features are
+- Ability to run in "agentless" mode, i.e. most Teleport features are

 available on clusters with pre-existing SSH daemons, usually

 Teleport is available through the free, open source edition ("Teleport Community Edition") or a commercial edition ("Teleport Enterprise Edition").

 Teleport is officially supported on the platforms listed below.
 It is worth noting that the open source community has been successful in building and running Teleport on UNIX variants other than Linux .

 |Windows ||yes ||no|

 Teleport server does not run on Windows yet, but